DylanThomasShine/Restaurant-Cowhey-Chez.Milestone-2/readme.md

 As a Frequent User, I want to check to see if there are any newly added dishes to their menu.

 As a Frequent User, I want to check to see if there are any new offers for regular customers.

 As a Frequent User, I want to check for any  updates and/or changes to the prices.

+**End Goal**

 This webpage is designed to be effective and efficient in providing the user with a simple and easy way to find something to eat.
-The site will provide a very quick and easy interface to contact and communicate with the restaurant.
+The site will provide a very quick and sufficent interface to contact and communicate with the restaurant.
 All the information they need from menu choices, prices, contact and booking a table as well as links to social media will all appear on the first page and grab their attention immediately.
+The website, on return, should be a pleasant and easy navigational experience easily finding what it is they user came for.

 **The Client**

 Cowhey Chez is a very well renowned restaurant offering an extensive range of foods with a wide variety of choices.
-The restaurant are know to cater for all walks of life of all ages.
+The restaurant are known to cater for all walks of life, of all ages.
 The prices are reasonable, the service is exceptional and the food is sensational.
 This is what needs to conveyed on the website.
 ___
 ## Design